shemian/static/README.md

 ## Notes
 The script uses the `markdown2` library to convert the Mardowns to HTML The script only converts files with a `.md` extension.
 Other files in the folder will be ignored.
+The template for this project is available on `https://startbootstrap.com/themes/blog-news`

 ## Contributions